Should you visit Boulder or Seattle?

 Seattle All-Inclusive: Hike Mt.
 Rainier and Wine Tasting:

-When comparing the travel costs between Boulder and Seattle, we can see that Boulder is more expensive.
+When comparing the travel costs between Boulder and Seattle, we can see that Seattle is more expensive.
 However, the two cities are actually relatively comparable in price, as the difference is somewhat minimal.
 Generally, this means that you could travel with generally the same travel style and level of luxury in each place.
 Since both cities are in North America, it's no surprise that their costs are relatively close, as many destinations here have somewhat similar travel prices overall.

 Related Articles for Boulder